BraydenBomba22/BraydenBomba22/README.md

 ## Hi there 👋
+My Name is Brayden Bomba (Bebomba@my.waketech.edu) This is my school GitHub account that I will be using for various assignments and projects throughout this semester and academic year.
+This repository specifically will hold all my assignments for my Web programming and Database foundations course.
+(CTI-110)

 <!--
 **BraydenBomba22/BraydenBomba22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.